-Ankle injuries are the most common injuries across a wide variety of sports.
-It has been estimated that about 25% of all injuries across all sports are ankle injuries.
+Ankle injuries are the most common injuries across a wide variety of sports and it has been estimated that about 25% of all injuries across all sports are ankle injuries.

 Exercise (neuromuscular and proprioception training) for the ankle.

 These exercises are designed to target the underlying causes of the sprained ankle.
-Their purpose is to re-establish and strengthen the muscles and protective reflexes of the ankle.
+The purpose of the exercise is to re-establish and strengthen the muscles and protective reflexes of the ankle.

 Patients aged 12 to 70 years experiencing recurrent ankle sprain after initial recovery.